 We also examined pump power broadening of four NIR SQEs, shown in Fig. \ref{fig: linewidth}b.
 We fit the experimental data to a two-level pump power broadening system and extract the dephasing-limited zero-pump power linewidth, $\Gamma_0$, and the saturation pump power, $P_0$:

-From our fits, we obtain raw $\Gamma_0$ of 103.8, 122.6, 124.5, and 244.8 $\mu$eV from bottom to top respectively in Fig. \ref{fig: linewidth}c, corresponding to IRF corrected values of 59.8, 78.6, 80.5, and 200.8 $\mu$eV.
-The fitted lineshapes from these select SQEs are shown in Supplementary Note 5.
-These values are significantly lower than reported linewidth values for non-resonant excitation of typically several meV for SQEs that emit in the visible spectrum, and once again, a distinct feature of these oxygen-related NIR SQEs.
+From our fits, we obtain uncorrected $\Gamma_0$ of 103.8, 122.6, 124.5, and 244.8 $\mu$eV from bottom to top respectively in Fig. \ref{fig: linewidth}b, corresponding to IRF corrected values of 59.8, 78.6, 80.5, and 200.8 $\mu$eV.
+The fitted lineshapes from these select SQEs are shown in Supplementary Note 7.
+These values are significantly lower than reported linewidth values for non-resonant excitation of typically several meV for SQEs that emit in the visible spectrum, which is a distinct feature of these NIR SQEs.

-Figure \ref{fig: linewidth}c first shows the temperature dependent spectra at room temperature (300 K) and cryogenic temperature (4 K) of a representative NIR SQE with a ZPL at 775 nm which verifies the room-temperature operation under ambient conditions (Supplementary Note 2).
+Figure \ref{fig: linewidth}c first shows the temperature dependent spectra at room temperature (300 K) and cryogenic temperature (4 K) of a representative NIR SQE with a ZPL at 775 nm which verifies the room-temperature operation under ambient conditions (Supplementary Note 4).

 The temperature dependent linewidth of a representative NIR SQE is shown in Fig. \ref{fig: linewidth}d using an optical pump power of 500 $\mu$W. At the power indicated by the arrow in Fig. \ref{fig: linewidth}b, we measure the temperature dependence, shown in Fig. \ref{fig: linewidth}d), and fit the data to a least squares residual that follows the form: